CPSC Posts Recalls To Its Web Site

 Note: Due to the extraordinary circumstances surrounding COVID-19, some of the remedies identified in recall press releases may not be available at this time.
 Consumers should check with recalling firms for further details.
 It is important to remember that CPSC and recalling firms urge consumers not to use recalled products.

-- Caravan Global Recalls Chairs Due to Fall and Injury Hazards; Sold Exclusively at H-E-B Stores https://www.cpsc.gov/Recalls/2020/Caravan-Global-Recalls-Chairs-Due-to-Fall-and-Injury-Hazards-Sold-Exclusively-at-H-E-B-Stores
+- Petzl Recalls Safety Ropes Due to Fall and Injury Hazard https://www.cpsc.gov/Recalls/2020/Petzl-Recalls-Safety-Ropes-Due-to-Fall-and-Injury-Hazard

 About the U.S. CPSCThe U.S. Consumer Product Safety Commission (CPSC) is charged with protecting the public from unreasonable risks of injury or death associated with the use of thousands of types of consumer products.
 Deaths, injuries, and property damage from consumer product incidents cost the nation more than $1 trillion annually.
 CPSC's work to ensure the safety of consumer products has contributed to a decline in the rate of deaths and injuries associated with consumer products over the past 40 years.